Last Updated on August 18, 2020 by Ellen Christian

 Do you know how to make a healthy popsicle recipe that your kids will really enjoy?
 There is just something about summer that screams popsicles.
 I don’t really like buying the popsicles in the store because they are normally loaded with artificial food coloring, artificial flavors, and artificial sweeteners.
 It is so much healthier to make them myself at home.
-There are a lot of different ways you can make healthy popsicles.
-It’s not so much what you put into the popsicle, but what you don’t put into the popsicle that matters.
-How you ultimately end up making them will depend on what you have at home and what you and the kids enjoy.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
+Thankfully, there are lots of healthy popsicle ideas to choose from.

 How to Make a Healthy Popsicle Recipe